-- Size and weight of trucks: Semi-trucks and other commercial vehicles can weigh tens of thousands of pounds, making even low-speed impacts highly destructive.
+Size and weight of trucks: Semi-trucks and other commercial vehicles can weigh tens of thousands of pounds, making even lower-speed collisions extremely dangerous.

-- Limited maneuverability: Large trucks take longer to stop and require wider turning radii, increasing the risk of multi-vehicle collisions.
+Limited maneuverability: Trucks take longer to stop and need more space to turn, increasing the risk of multi-vehicle crashes.

-- Blind spots: Trucks have significant “no-zone” areas around the vehicle where smaller cars or pedestrians may be invisible to the driver.
+Blind spots: Large trucks have wide no-zone areas where smaller vehicles, cyclists, or pedestrians may not be visible.

-- Cargo hazards: Improperly secured loads can shift or fall during a crash, causing additional injuries or fatalities.
+Cargo hazards: Poorly secured or overloaded cargo can shift or spill, causing additional injuries or fatalities.

 At Litster Frost Injury Lawyers, our Meridian personal injury lawyers are committed to guiding injured clients through every step of the claims process.Â